 [00:00:20] P4: Am deeply concerned over the policies of some national leaders are taking at the moment putting disparate xenophobic chauvinistic view of society is going to damage the world in general.

 [00:00:43] CG: Welcome to the Global Goals cast.
 The podcast that explores if we can change the world.
-I mean the Lush and I am Claudia Romo Edelman.
+I’m Edie lush Lush and I am Claudia Romo Edelman.
 We’re happy to have you here.
 And this episode we’re going to look at migration.
 Why is it essential?
-And how the backlash against migration is the direct threat to the Global Goals set by the United Nations right after this.
+And how the backlash against migration is the direct threat to the Global Goals set by the United Nations, right after this.

 [00:01:15] EL: Welcome back.
 On this episode we’re going to talk about an issue close to my heart and Claudia’s and that’s migration.
-We’re both migrants we and our children have benefited enormously because we are able to move from country to country.
-For me it’s the U.S., the Bahamas bash the U.S. became an internal migrant moving from the West Coast to the East Coast and now I live in the UK and Claudia, you went from Mexico to..
+We’re both migrants, we and our children have benefited enormously because we are able to move from country to country.
+For me it’s the U.S., then the Bahamas, back to the U.S. became an internal migrant moving from the West Coast to the East Coast, and now I live in the UK and Claudia, you went from Mexico to..

 [00:01:41] CG: Well practically everywhere.

-[00:01:43] EL: And after [inaudible] us but we’re going to look at migration through a very special lens today and that’s not just the lens of the good migration has done for us.
+[00:01:43] EL: Enough about us, but we’re going to look at migration through a very special lens today and that’s not just the lens of the good migration has done for us.
 And the millions of other individuals and families or even the really familiar discussions of the desperate people fleeing the world’s most horrific troubled spots.

 [00:02:00] CG: Now we want to highlight how different the world would look like 12 years from now depending on the decisions about whether we close off migration, we close the borders or we build bridges and whether we encourage a migration that is more orderly and systemic or we just want to build walls.